dodo939/mcdr_announcements/README.md

 Run `pip install pyyaml` in cmd or powershell before loading this plugin.

 ### v1.2.2 Update
 + If pyyaml is not installed, `pip install pyyaml` will be automatically executed to try installing the missing library.
-(Known issues: Since the installation process is a non-blocking operation, the first time the plugin may run without the library)
 + Fixed the problem of redundant warnings or error messages appearing on the console when starting the server in version `v1.2.1`

 ### v1.2.1 Update